One could say our approach to crime is a failed government program on an epic scale, except for the fact it is not a program at all.

 Rachel Barkow contends criminal justice policy is driven primarily by "politicized gut instincts"—a combination of fearmongering appeals to voters’ worst impulses and an aversion to evidence of what actually works.
 Defined by its severity and unfairness, she says the criminal justice system is counterproductive of the very goal of public safety it claims as its justification.
 In her new book, Prisoners of Politics: Breaking the Cycle of Mass Incarceration, the NYU law professor makes a provocative case for “freeing” criminal justice from the political imperative in order to achieve real reform.

-In a wide-ranging conversation with New Thinking host Matt Watkins, Barkow explains the institutional brakes preventing anything more than "modest" improvements to the criminal justice system.
+In conversation with New Thinking host Matt Watkins, Barkow explains the institutional brakes preventing anything more than "modest" improvements to the criminal justice system.
 She also offers a politicized reading of recent high-profile legislation such as the federal First Step Act and New York State's overhaul of bail and rules governing the sharing of evidence (the upshot: much to be applauded, but also gaping exclusions motivated by political concerns, not evidence).

 "I think Americans have been sold a bill of goods," Barkow concludes, "that 'these are the policies you need to be safe, and if they cause human misery and if they lead to racial disparities, that's just the price we must all pay for safety.'
 One key goal for me is to make it very clear to people that's not true."